ryppl/boost-history/variadic_templates/README.compiler_requirements.txt

     error: incompatible types in assignment of '<brace-enclosed initializer list>' to 'void* [2]'

+  To use the g++ variadic templates extension, the:

+    -std=gnu++0x

+  option must be used.

-  In addition, the compiler needs to be called with the:
+  In addition, to avoid problems with some boost header files, the compiler needs to be called with the:

    -DBOOST_MPL_CFG_NO_PREPROCESSED_HEADERS